 However, upon close inspection, it can be seen that the shape of a DJI Fly waypoint mission near its endpoints is not typical of a composite Bézier curve and hint at another type of curve.

-The image to the right shows a Centripetal Catmull-Rom spline overlayed onto a DJI Fly mission.
-Both curves match very closely around the interior points.
-There is a slight difference near the endpoints which indicate DJI is using different end conditions from a plain Catmull-Rom.
+The image on the right shows a centripetal Catmull-Rom spline overlaid onto a DJI Fly mission path.
+The two curves align very closely around the interior waypoints.
+However, small differences near the endpoints suggest that DJI is applying endpoint constraints that differ slightly from those used in a standard Catmull-Rom implementation.